Not All Core Bond Funds Are Created Equal

 For investors seeking a diversified and relatively conservative fixed-income portfolio anchor, the intermediate core bond Morningstar Category is a good place to look.
 This category is home to strategies that invest primarily in high-quality U.S. fixed-income issues (with a maximum exposure of 5% in below-investment-grade-rated fare).
 Strategies in this category tend to have durations (a measure of interest-rate sensitivity) that run from four to seven years.
 While intermediate core bond strategies are generally built to offer protection in risk-off markets like we saw earlier this year, they can still differ significantly in the amount of interest-rate and credit risk they take on via government, corporate, or securitized debt.

 The rocky ride this year provides a good example of this.
 In the first quarter of 2020, core strategies that had no below-investment-grade debt and lower exposure to BBB rated issues outperformed amid the coronavirus sell-off.
 In addition, strategies with more interest-rate sensitivity received a boost from the Federal Reserve's rate cuts over that stretch.
 The opposite was true in the second quarter, as the Fed's monetary policy supported credit markets while the federal-funds rate stayed near zero, boosting strategies that had a more credit-heavy profile and lessening the impact of duration on performance.

-Sam Kulahan does not own shares in any of the securities mentioned above.
+Sam Kulahan does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.